How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 - You want commits to carry the correct identity per project

-- Organization mandates SSH-only access
+- Your organization mandates SSH-only access

 FAQ